There’s no cure for ankylosing spondylitis, but stretching, heat therapy, and other natural approaches may help to ease symptoms.

 - Don’t sleep with a pillow between your legs.

-Traditional treatments are also used to manage pain, reduce stiffness, and help prevent flares.
+Traditional treatments can also manage pain, reduce stiffness, and help prevent flares.
 Several types of medications may be used.

 - adalimumab (Humira)